-- Students may repeat the course during the next school year. - Students who fail required courses are allowed to make them up in summer school in accordance withthe academic intervention and summer school eligibility policy.
+- Students may repeat the course during the next school year. - Students who fail required courses are allowed to make them up in summer school in accordance with the academic intervention and summer school eligibility policy.
 Summer school is an opportunity for a student who has been unsuccessful during the school year to gain the level of competency and mastery needed to successfully complete the course or to regain a loss of credit.
 To be eligible to make up for a failed course a student must have a minimum grade of 50% as a final grade in the course.
-The student's summer school course is reported on his/her transcript as a summer school course with a letter grade and credit earned.
+The student's summer school course will be reported on his/her transcript as summer school course with a letter grade and credit earned.
 This information does not replace the existing grade nor is it included in the overall GPA calculation. - Seniors who need credit for graduation in a course we do not offer in summer school may use a district approved online credit recovery program and pass the course final exam.

-EARLY COLLEGE EXPERIENCE
+UCONN EARLY COLLEGE EXPERIENCE

-Early College Experience (ECE) provides academically motivated students with the opportunity to take university courses while in high school.
-These challenging courses allow students to preview college work, build confidence in their readiness for college, and earn college credits that provide both an academic and a financial head start on a college degree.

-Courses offered at the high schools are based on enrollment and for UCONN the availability of teachers certified by UCONN ECE.
-ECE credits are transferable to many colleges and universities.
-There is a per credit charge for the ECE program.
+UCONN Early College Experience (ECE) provides academically motivated students with the opportunity to take university courses while in high school.
+These challenging courses allow students to preview college work, build confidence in their readiness for college, and earn college credits that provide both an academic and a financial head-start on a college degree.
+Courses are offered at the high schools based on enrollment and the availability of teachers certified by UCONN.
+The FLHS teachers who apply and are certified by the UCONN faculty as adjunct professors, foster independent learning, creativity and critical thinking - all important for success in college.
+To support rigorous learning, UCONN academic resources, including library and online classroom access, are available to all UCONN ECE students.
+UCONN ECE students must successfully complete the course with a grade of C or above in order to receive UCONN credit.
+UCONN credits are transferable to many colleges and universities.
+There is a per credit charge for the UCONN ECE program.
+For additional program information visit: www.ece.uconn.edu.

-We offer ECE classes from the University of Connecticut and Sacred Heart University.
-The following courses offered at Fairfield Ludlowe earn ECE credit:

-UCONN ECE credit
+Courses offered at Fairfield Ludlowe for UCONN ECE credit are: Advanced Placement Literature and Composition Graphics

-Advanced Placement Literature and Composition, Advanced Placement US History, Individual and Family Development ECE
+Advanced Placement US History

+Graphics Design Technology V ECE Individual and Family Development ECE
-Sacred Heart University ECE credit

-AP Modern European History

-AP Psychology

-African American/Black and Latino/Puerto Rican Studies ECE
+FAIRFIELD LUDLOWE HIGH SCHOOL CEEB CODE for SAT or ACT Registration is 070187